Role Models, Heroes And Icons Who We Admire In Marketing

 It could be someone standing right in front of you.
 Diversity, as we think about it more broadly, it does power better marketing.
 I’m a black guy from the UK and I’m now based in the US.
 I’ve lived in Germany and Switzerland, so my experiences have taken me in different fields and I should mention now that my heritage is from Ghana so I speak some languages from there and all that is what I bring to the table.
 Traditional views on diversity and inclusion focuses on it being the right thing to do or what companies must do to meet client regulations.

 While both of those are true, there’s just so much documented impact on business results and value, including a diversity of members which operate an inclusive and trusting environment and that’s what this is all about doing it well and the data says twelve percent more discretionary effort, twenty percent greater intent to stay at the organisation, sixty percent more collaborations amongst teams, forty percent greater commitment.
-This is some corporate executive board data and there’s hundreds and hundreds of reports McKenzie and various other people that have put it out there so I like to think of it in different ways, diversity of view, points, people, opinions, income you know age, all of those things, culture, if you bring those things together and you really harness that it definitely allows you to succeed.
+There is some corporate executive board data and there’s hundreds and hundreds of reports McKinsey and various other people that have put it out there so I like to think of it in different ways, diversity of view, points, people, opinions, income you know age, all of those things, culture, if you bring those things together and you really harness that it definitely allows you to succeed.

 ‘Where on Earth Did You Get That From?'